 Major cloud providers (AWS, Azure, GCP) offer everything from raw compute to managed services.
 The shift from on-premises to cloud has reshaped enterprise IT over the 2010s — most new applications are cloud-native.

-Why this taxonomy matters
+Why the category matters